matthiasheyman/node-loudness/README.md

 ## OS Support

 Currently macOS, Windows (>= Vista) and Linux (ALSA) is supported, please send a pull request if you are using another setup.

+**Linux users: if pulse-audio is present, pulse device will be used**